Welcome to our FAQ page. If you don’t see an answer to your question below, please contact us.

 Our most frequently asked question:

 As a nonprofit with a mission to get our Central Texas neighbors into great careers, we raise money for your education.
-Each year we raise enough to cover the tuition and textbooks for over 800 adults and then send them to college.
+Each year we raise enough money to fund our program and cover the tuition and textbooks for over 800 adults, like you.
+And then we send you to college to get a degree in a high-demand career field.
 If you're eligible for our program, your tuition and textbooks are already paid for by the generous support of our funders.
 If you're serious about a career with a future, Apply Today or attend a CareerUp to learn more.

 Did you know it costs about $5 million a year to make this program available in our community?
-The money for your education comes from donors, foundations, local employers, and government agencies, including our two largest investors: the City of Austin and Travis County.
+The money for your education comes from donors, foundations, local employers, and government agencies, including our three largest investors: the City of Austin, Travis County, and St. David's Foundation.
 Central Texas is one of the few regions across the nation to have a locally funded program that can invest in the education of our neighbors.
 As a resident of Central Texas, you have a unique opportunity for a free education.
 It may sound too good to be true but here's the catch—you have to do the hard work of getting an education and show us you're dedicated to finishing your degree.

 Apply Today | CareerUp